 Empty lands - Eventually, the population of the west coast of the Netherlands and of tidal marshlands in the north of Germany and of the Netherlands decreased.
 Especially in the fourth century populations were small.
 This must have coincided with regional migration movements.

-Thirdly, perhaps stimulated by the Roman presence, shipbuilding and fighting techniques developed too.
-This enhanced the possibilities of piracy.
 Lastly, the fourth reason causing piracy to go to the next level in volume and complexity is that these Germanic tribes of the sub-Roman world started to operate in (large) confederations.
 The names Franks and Saxons are, in fact, primarily names to denote a confederation of tribes.
 Manum latronum exitialem 'mischievous band of robbers', as they were described by the fourth-century Roman soldier and historian Ammianus Marcellinus.
 We will come back to the Frankish and Saxon confederations further down.

-The result was that piracy became an important means of livelihood for many tribes of the region north of the river Rhine.
+The result was that piracy became an important means of livelihood for many tribes of the region north of the River Rhine.

 The most well-known Germanic seafaring tribes of the first two centuries of the era are the Batavi, the Bructeri, the Canninefates, the Chauci, the Frisians, and the Usipi.
 Except for the Batavians and the Canninefates, who lived respectively in the central river land and between the mouths of the rivers Rhine (Rhenu) and Meuse (Helinium), the other tribes lived outside (mostly north of) the limes.
 The tribe of the Frisiavones may be considered as the Romanized Frisians (IJssennagger 2017).
 The part -avo means 'belonging to/descending from', so the people belonging to/descending from the Frisians (Neumann 2008).
-Archaeological research suggests that the Frisiavones populated the area between the river Rhine and the river Meuse from the mid-first century, similar to the civitas Batavii.
+Archaeological research suggests that the Frisiavones populated the area between the River Rhine and the River Meuse from the mid-first century, similar to the civitas Batavii.
 Ceramics found of the Frisiavones are of Frisian (Frisii) tradition.

-The Ampsivarii, a tribe that lived at the mouth of the river Ems, were pushed out by the Chauci soon after the Romans had arrived in the region and were never heard of again.
-Outside Roman control, these tribes could prepare their raids deep into Roman territory south of the river Rhine, on both coasts of the English Channel, and along the coast of Brittany.
+The Ampsivarii, a tribe that lived at the mouth of the River Ems, were pushed out by the Chauci soon after the Romans had arrived in the region and were never heard of again.
+Outside Roman control, these tribes could prepare their raids deep into Roman territory south of the River Rhine, on both coasts of the English Channel, and along the coast of Brittany.
 The coasts of their homeland were treacherous, providing protection against Roman punitive expeditions.
 The coast was (and is) shallow with strong tides and infested with gullies, inlets, islands, bays, sandbanks, and a total lack of points of reference, making navigation difficult in bad weather.
 Roman fleets were defeated by these elements (or lack thereof).
 Additionally, approaching this coast from the interior was extremely difficult due to the peatlands, swamps, lakes, and rivers that bordered it.

 Thanks to the Roman historian and politician Tacitus (ca. 56-120), we know that the Germanic tribes were skilled seafarers.
-It concerns notes of a naval battle near the mouth of the river Ems in 12 BC, a battle between the Romans and the Bructeri tribe.
-The Bructeri were a tribe living further upstream the river Ems.
+It concerns notes of a naval battle near the mouth of the River Ems in 12 BC, a battle between the Romans and the Bructeri tribe.
+The Bructeri were a tribe living further upstream the River Ems.
 Another account, also by Tacitus, recounts the phenomenal journey of the Usipi tribe.
-The Usipi lived further inland between Cologne on the river Rhine and the river Lippe.
+The Usipi lived further inland between Cologne on the River Rhine and the River Lippe.
 During a military campaign in Britannia in the year 82, a cohort of Usipi mercenaries mutinied from the Imperial Army.
 First, they commandeered three galleys.
 With these ships, which were not easy to master, they sailed north and circumnavigated Britannia.
-Then the Usipi mercenaries crossed the North Sea and sailed upstream the river Rhine, trying to make it home, apparently.
+Then the Usipi mercenaries crossed the North Sea and sailed upstream the River Rhine, trying to make it home, apparently.
 Only on the river did they have trouble navigating.
 Here, the Frisians, who showed no mercy, either killed or enslaved the Usipi to be sold (Abulafia 2019).

 Mercenaries - It was common practice for Germanic warriors of free tribes, outside the Roman Empire, to join the ranks of the Roman Army as mercenary, as this example of Ursipi warriors illustrates.
 Auxiliary troops of Frisians too, operated in Britannia, especially at Hadrian's Wall in the second century.
-Read also our aforementioned post Frisian mercenaries in the Roman Army.
+Read also our aforementioned blog post Frisian mercenaries in the Roman Army.
 This also shows that besides piracy, signing up for the military was another possibility for free Germanic tribes to get a slice of the (Roman) cake.

-The Chauci entered history with raids against the province Gallia Belgica in the first half of the first century.
+The Chauci entered history with raids against the province of Gallia Belgica in the first half of the first century.
 The first record of a raid by the Chauci is in AD 41.
 Six years later, the Chauci appear in the annals again.
 This time we even have the name of their commander: Gannascus.
 Gannascus, who himself was a member of the Canninefates tribe, was captured by the Romans in the year 47.
 The years 47 and 48 were a period when the Chauci and the Frisians systematically raided the supply routes of the Romans, starting after the death of Sanquinius Maximus, the Governor of Germania Inferior (Van de Bunt 2020).
 The whole revolt was not taken lightly by the Romans because Emperor Claudius 'sent in the cavalry', so to speak.
 A military force led by none other than the successful General Gnaeus Domitius Corbulo.
 We can assume Gannascus was sent by Corbulo to Davy Jones' Locker.
 The last time we hear of the Chauci is during the period 170-175, when raids were at their height.
 The Chauci were even carrying out operations in the Bay of Biscay.
 Simply because the Chauci were not mentioned anymore after 175, it does not mean they had given up raiding altogether and had become good and friendly people.
 The Romans merely gave a new name to these sea gypsies, namely Saxons and Franks, of which the Chauci, like other northern seafaring tribes, surely were a part (Van de Bunt 2020).

 The last quarter of the second century, a pandemic hit Europe.
 Although still unclear what disease it was, estimations are that between fifteen to twenty-five percent died of it.
 The Roman army was hit notably hard.
 Not only did its soldiers die, but it was also more difficult to replace them.
 This made the limes more vulnerable to attacks by the Chauci.
 The pandemic might also be an explanation as to why relatively many hoards have been found since their owners had died (Buijtendorp 2021).
 Of course, the infectious and deadly disease will have affected the numbers of Chauci warriors, just like it did with the Romans.